• Skip to primary navigation

 How long does it take to smoke steaks?

-It all depends on how thick your steaks are, what the internal temperature is when they are placed on the grill or smoker, and what the temperature of your smoker is.
-That’s why it is important to smoke to the internal temperature and not to a specific amount of time.
+It all depends on how thick your steaks are, what the internal temperature is when they are placed on the grill or smoker, and the temperature of your smoker.

-For medium-rare, pull them off the smoker when they reach 125 degrees, reverse sear them until they reach 130 degrees, and let them rest until they come up to 135 degrees.
+-For medium-rare, remove the ribeyes from the smoker when the internal temperature reaches 125 ยฐF, reverse sear them until they reach 130 ยฐF, and let them rest until they come up to 135 ยฐF.

-For medium, pull them off of the smoker with they reach 135 degrees, reverse sear them until they reach 140 degrees, and let them rest until they come up to 145 degrees.
+-For medium, remove the ribeyes from the smoker with the internal temperature reaches 135 ยฐF, reverse sear them until they reach 140 ยฐF, and let them rest until they come up to 145 ยฐF.

-For medium-well, pull them off of the smoker when they reach 145 degrees, reverse sear them until they come up to 150 degrees, and let them rest until they come up to 155 degrees.
+-For medium-well, remove the ribeyes from the smoker when they reach 145 ยฐF, reverse sear them until they come up to 150 ยฐF, and let them rest until they come up to 155 degrees ยฐF.

 Do you have to flip them while they are smoking?

-No, because the smoke completely surrounds them and permeates the meat.
+No, they do not need to be flipped because the smoke completely surrounds them and permeates the meat.

 What kind of wood to use for smoking?

 Beef can take a stronger smoke than chicken, fish, or pork, so I generally like to use oak.
-However, any mild-flavored fruitwood such as apple, peach, pear, or an even stronger flavored wood such as hickory or mesquite will also work.
+However, any mild-flavored fruitwood such as apple, peach, or pear or an even stronger flavored wood such as hickory or mesquite will also work.

 Sharon’s tips: